Ohio DODD Claims Denials Are Here—What Providers Need to Know

 Since Ohio’s EVV system launched, recipient Medicaid IDs have been a persistent problem.
 Until July 1, 2024, the aggregator accepted any client file without validating the Medicaid ID.
 Even after providers corrected IDs in their alternate EVV systems, the aggregator often overwrote those corrections with outdated data.

 The aggregator now forces providers to discharge and readmit clients just to correct IDs it will accept.
+There are a handful of vendors out there that have made changes behind the scene to avoid making providers do this, but most have not.
 This leads to:

 - Operational inefficiency